 – Megabits per second.
 The standard unit of bit rate measurements, it represents 1,024 kilobits or 1,048,576 bits per second, although in practice this number is often rounded to 1,000,000 bits.

 – Type of fixed-pixel projection television that uses a chip illuminated by a lamp to produce the image–as opposed to projection technologies that use CRTs.
 Examples include DLP, LCD, and LCoS rear-projection HDTVs.

 – Motion Picture Association of America.
-Industry association for producers of motion pictures.
+The industry association for producers of motion pictures.

 A low-loss coaxial cable connector used at the elevated microwave frequencies.

-A coding system which is especially popular among Spanish and Turkish providers.
+A coding system that is especially popular among Spanish and Turkish providers.